New York Office:

 ◦ have the option to have your adoption agency choose an adoptive family for you.

-◦ have no contact with the adoptive family during and after the adoption process.
+◦ have no contact with the adoptive family after the adoption process.

-Confidential adoptions are less common in today’s society, but they can be an option for birthparents who feel they need to keep their pregnancy and adoption a secret.
-In a confidential adoption, there is no ongoing exchange of information between the birthparents and the adoptive family - except in the case of a court order due to medical emergency.
-This may be difficult for the child as time goes on, if he or she has questions about their birthparents - but even in a confidential adoption, a birthparent may choose to provide current contact information to the adoption agency, which would be kept confidential, and only used to gain information if necessary.
+Closed adoptions are less common in today’s society, but they can be an option for birthparents who feel they need to keep their pregnancy and/or adoption private, or for a birthmother who feels she cannot emotionally handle having contact with her child in the future, or does not wish to meet the adoptive family.
+In a closed adoption, there is no ongoing exchange of information between the birthparents and the adoptive family - except in the case of a court order due to medical emergency.
+This may be difficult for the child as time goes on, if he or she has questions about their birthparents - but even in a closed adoption, a birthparent may choose to provide current contact information to the adoption agency, which would be kept confidential, and only used to gain information if necessary.
+If any birthmother chooses a closed adoption thru our program, all of our families are still committed to sending updates and photos to the office to be held for the birthmother in the event that she should decide she would like an update or open the lines of communication.

 Children at Heart